1. A completed Bachelor's degree in Theology or related area

 Months of entry

 Radboud University’s Master’s specialisation in History of Church and Theology is unique in that it combines the study of the history of Christianity with the study of the juridical system of the Roman Catholic Church.
-What happens when people do not comply with the general norms?
-Students are trained in systematic historical research.
-They will learn how to interpret historical sources of all ages, by analysing them with knowledge of the culture and values of the era in which they were produced.
+As a student you will be trained in systematic historical research, and you will learn how to interpret historical sources of all ages, by analysing them with knowledge of the culture and values of the era in which they were produced.

 Graduates of this Master’s specialisation can become researchers, policy makers, educators or spiritual caregivers.
 Careers as journalists, museum curators, librarians and archivists are also possible.